eugene-matvejev/symfony-battleship/README.md

  * Twitter Bootstrap 3
  * JavaScript ES6

 # How to install
-copy app/config/parameters.yml.dist to app/config/parameters.yml and database settings
+ * copy *app/config/parameters.yml.dist* to *app/config/parameters.yml* and amend database settings

-to setup you need use composer and execute those commands from project root directory:
- * composer install (will create databases as well run migrations)
+ * *composer install* (will create databases as well as run migrations)
- * php bin/console assets:install (to run app in production mode)
+ * *php bin/console assets:install* (as need dump assets once)

-# How to launch tests
+### How to launch tests
- * phpunit -c app (fixtures will wipe and populate database)
+ * *phpunit -c app* or *php bin/phpunit -c app* (fixtures will wipe and populate database)

-# more details
----
+# plans for future:
+ * deliver back-end as OpenAPI using SF3, PHP7, Doctrine2, Various databases
+  * try to create it later as well on Silex.
+ * separate front-ent side using single-page-application model AngularJS 2 / Backbone / React
+  * front-end already behave as single-page-application (SPA)
+ * make simple and flexible database support e.g. MariaDB, MySQL, MongoDB
+ * implement phpunit, behat tests, consider kahlan and phpspec as well

-used patterns:
+### used patterns
  * Front Controller
  * MVC
  * ORM